bairblog/bairblog.github.io/_posts/2018-10-23-depth-sensing.md

 policy was only on white blankets, and we would need far more blankets and training data to generalize across blanket colors.

-# Shallow  Thoughts
+# Depth Matters

-Depth images are lower dimensional than RGB (one vs three 8-bit channels) and CNNs appear to learn filters for edges and spatial patterns.
-For some robot tasks that rely on geometry more than color or texture, Depth Sensing may be superior to RGB.
-Advantages include that it is far easier to synthesize training examples with depth images, that color-invariance naturally occurs, and that background noise can be filtered (as we demonstrate in robot bed-making).

 Our results in these projects suggest that depth maps contain sufficient clues for the tasks of determining grasp points, segmenting images, and detecting corners of deformable objects.
 We conjecture that, as the quality of depth cameras improves in tandem with reduction in costs, depth images will be an increasingly important modality for robotics.
+It is far easier to synthesize training examples with depth images, color-invariance results naturally, and background noise can be easily filtered (as we demonstrate in robot bed-making).
+Depth images are lower dimensional than RGB (one vs three 8-bit channels) and CNNs appear to learn filters for edges and spatial patterns in both.

 ### Paper References